hellohaptik/docs_haptik/bot-configuration/webhooks.md

 After which new requests will be queued for a max duration of `60 minutes`.
 Once the webhook is enabled by the client, we will attempt to deliver the request.

-Client can visit the Haptik Dashboard or use the [REST API](#enable-webhook-via-rest-api) to activate the webhook, If disabled.
+You can visit the Haptik Dashboard or use the [REST API](#enable-webhook-via-rest-api) to activate the webhook, If disabled.

-<b>Note:</b> There can be multiple delivery requests within a short time span and it is the `client's responsibility` to maintain ordering and QoS in case of failure to accept messages.
+<b>Note:</b> There can be multiple delivery requests within a short time span and it is `your responsibility` to maintain ordering and QoS in case of failure to accept messages.

 ###  Support for Rich Messaging